 These features are mostly only available in the E5 plan of Microsoft 365 Enterprise Apps.
 For example, Communication Compliance, Customer Lockbox, Information Barriers, and Privileged Access Management.

-Microsoft 365 Apps: Knowledge, insights & content
+Microsoft 365 Apps: Knowledge, insights, and content

 Check out how Microsoft describes its Business and Enterprise plans.
 The words offer a clue into the potential use cases.
 They also may help you decide from a strategic angle and what you want to achieve with Microsoft 365 apps.